Project Lifesaver was established in April 1999 as an initiative of the 43rd Search and Rescue Company of the Chesapeake Sheriff's Office in Virginia.

 Ron contacted Gary Smith, Manager, Protective and Emergency Services for the Municipality of the County of Kings.
 Gary brought together the various stakeholders and Ron presented the group with his research.
 With Gary’s leadership Project Lifesaver Association of Nova Scotia (PLANS) was officially formed April 28, 2010.

 David Walsh, Co-Founder, President and Search Director of Valley Search and Rescue (VSAR) was a key stakeholder and was instrumental in VSAR becoming the first Search and Rescue agency from Nova Scotia to be trained in using the Project Lifesaver equipment.
 This training was conducted by two members of Ontario Provincial Police and held on June 5th and 6th of 2010 and now sees VSAR recognized as the provincial coordinator by Project Lifesaver International.
-Valley Search and Rescue is based out of Cambridge, Kings County.
+Valley Search and Rescue is based out of Port Williams, Kings County.

 Valley Search and Rescue held their annual open house on July 18, 2010 at which time it was announced that Project Lifesaver Association of Nova Scotia and Valley Search and Rescue had brought the Project Lifesaver program to Nova Scotia.

 On July 28, 2010 PLANS and VSAR placed the first five transmitters in Nova Scotia.